The Paymaster

 These pipes often split and rejoin as they follow the beds of limestone.
 Tabular ore shoots, occurring along the bedding planes in the limestone, were developed in the Legal Tender and Spanish mines.
 Tabular ore shoots along fissures in the limestone were worked in the Brownell, Mouldin, Anaconda, Coolidge and Goldsmith mines.

-The Argenta district is noteworthy in that the first smelter in the Montana Territory was built in the district.
+The Argenta district is noteworthy in that the first smelter in the Montana Territories was built in the district.

-South of the workings rests and old mill building, presumably from the 1940's era.
+South of the workings rests an old mill building, presumably from the 1940s era.
 The wooden structure is visibly aged and weathered, while the stone foundations appear sturdy.

 Excellent access via dirt roads for any 4x4 vehicle and most higher clearance 2wd vehicles in the warmer months.